20 Best Things to Do in Salerno Italy šŸ‡®šŸ‡¹: Ultimate Travel Guide

 Easy connections.Ā Ferries operate frequently during the tourist season, making it convenient to hop between these picturesque towns.
 Whether youā€™re strolling along the seafront promenade in Amalfi or enjoying fresh seafood in Positano, this trip offers a perfect blend of relaxation and adventure on the Sorrentine Peninsula.

-ā Best Activities
+ā Best tour

 2. šŸ›ļø Ancient Greek Ruins of Paestum